 This isn’t a dumping ground for every skill you’ve ever learned at every job.
-Employers only want to see those core skills and competencies as they relate to the job you are applying for.
+Employers only want to see those core skills and competencies related to the job you are applying for.

 7th SECTION: Languages

-The language section is usually towards the bottom of the CV however if language skills are an important requirements of the job, consider calling attention to it by mentioning it in your title or resume summary at the top of your CV or pushing the language skills section up higher on your resume.
+The language section is usually towards the bottom of the CV; however, if language skills are an important requirement of the job, consider calling attention to it by mentioning it in your title or resume summary at the top of your CV or pushing the language skills section up higher on your resume.

 18- Languages: (Langues)